-The State Library has approximately three linear kilometres of original newspapers, of which over 300 Queensland titles have been captured to preservation microfilm, with some titles also available on microfiche.
+SLQ has approximately three linear kilometres of original newspapers, of which over 300 Queensland titles have been captured to preservation microfilm, with some titles also available on microfiche.
 As well, we hold a selection of Queensland Government Gazettes, Parliamentary Papers and manuscripts.
-The State Library offers a fee based service for the provision of duplicate microfilm and microfiche derived from our master holdings.
+SLQ offers a fee based service for the provision of duplicate microfilm and microfiche derived from our master holdings.

 Please contact us for further information on microfilm and microfiche sales.